ceph/ceph/doc/start/quick-ceph-deploy.rst

 additional manager daemons ensures that if one daemon or host fails, another one can take over without interrupting service.

+It is recommended to run a Ceph Manager daemon on each node that runs a Ceph Monitor daemon.

 To deploy additional manager daemons::

   ceph-deploy mgr create node2 node3